EPS vs NPS vs APY: Retirement Benefit Comparison

 Retirement Planning is not just about saving for the future rather it involves systematic approach towards accumulation of corpus which would be sufficient to meet the financial obligations post retirement.
-Individuals may avail various retirement plans provided by the Insurance Companies or invest in Mutual Funds or Public Provident Fund (PPF) which provides lumpsum or regular income post retirement.
+Individuals may avail various retirement plans provided by the Insurance Companies or invest in Mutual Funds or Public Provident Fund (PPF) which provides lump sum or regular income post retirement.
 However, many are often confused or not aware of the probable retirement benefit plans which they can avail.
-Government is also very serious regarding about the same so it wants individual to plan for the retirement while they are young and earning.
+Government is also very serious regarding the same as it wants individuals to plan for the retirement while they are young and earning.
 It has launched various schemes and created awareness about it so that more and more individuals avail those schemes and provide themselves with a regular source of income after retirement.

 The return on investment comes to be around 8% approx.